Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Estimate reading time for the open document' clearly states the action (estimate) and resource (reading time for the open document).
-It distinguishes itself from sibling tools like 'get_word_count' by specifying a derived calculation.
+The description clearly states 'Estimate reading time for the open document', specifying the verb 'estimate' and resource 'reading time' for the open document.
+This distinguishes it from sibling tools like get_word_count, which counts words but does not compute reading time.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.